AAhusk/CS314_Website/team/sprint4.md

 #### What we did well

 We were able to focus more on this sprint when our other classes finished their tests and projects.
+We communicated what each of us needed to work on well, and also communicated to each other what we had done.
+This avoided any stepping on toes.

 #### What we need to work on

 We could improve on everyone being present at the scrum meetings and being on track for what needs to be completed and what we are working on.
 We need to be more verbal about our other commitments and work around them (jobs, tests, other projects, etc.).
+We could also improve our divide-and-conquer team strategy.
+When we work in an isolated fashion, it is easier to get stuck on certain tasks.

 #### What we will change next sprint

 We will continue to have our daily scrum meetings, but also include time to update each other on our availability to work on this project in order to keep on track.
 If someone has less time, they will take shorter/easier tasks.

+We will also improve our communication on where we our having difficulties in order to help each other out.